Jack Buckner: Biography

 Deciding that the 1500m was a difficult event to crack and due to his relative lack of 800m pace, Buckner decided to try his luck at the longer 5000m event.
 Representing England, the 1986 Commonwealth Games in Edinburgh, Scotland, was his first major race and he performed brilliantly finishing with a silver medal in 13:25.87 behind fellow countryman Steve Ovett.
 Hot on the heels of the Commonwealth Games in 1986 were the European Athletics Championships, which would prove to be a far tougher test.
-Following a 56-second last lap (see "1986 European Championships 5000m," a YouTube video uploaded by tommytempo1), "the ill fancied Buckner" went on to claim the gold medal in a championship best time of 13:10.15, a record which still stands to this day.
+Following a 56-second last lap, Buckner went on to win the gold medal in a championship best time of 13:10.15, a record which still stands.

-Buckner claimed a bronze medal at the 1987 World Championships in Athletics (13:27.74) and in 1988 he finished a brave 6th in the 5.000 metres in Seoul (13:23.85) after an injury ravaged season.
+Buckner claimed a bronze medal at the 1987 World Championships in Athletics (13:27.74) and in 1988 he finished 6th in the 5.000 metres in Seoul (13:23.85) after an injury-ravaged season.
 This was how it would end for Buckner and despite making an appearance at the 1992 Summer Olympics after he came to within half a second of his best time from 1986, he progressed no further than the heats after a fall.

-This spelled the end of Buckner's short career as a distance athlete.
+Buckner was twice the British 5000 metres champion after winning the British AAA Championships titles at the 1987 AAA Championships and 1992 AAA Championships.

-Shortly after his running career ended, Buckner worked for the sports giant Adidas before he and his family upped sticks and moved to New Zealand to concentrate on apple farming.
-In his own words this venture was "a disaster" and when they returned he was appointed project director of the athletics board.
+Shortly after his running career ended, Buckner worked for Adidas before he and his family moved to New Zealand to concentrate on apple farming.
+This was unsuccessful and they returned to the United Kingdom; Buckner was appointed project director of the athletics board.